StephenVinouze/AdvancedRecyclerView/README.md

 }
 ```

 That's it!
-You can now instanciate your `SampleAdapter`, set it some `Sample` items and apply it to your `RecyclerView`:
+You can now instanciate your `SampleAdapter`, set it some `Sample` items and apply it to your `RecyclerView` by calling:

 ```java
 SampleAdapter sampleAdapter = new SampleAdapter(getActivity());